MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-create-check-installments.md

 ---
-title: 'Create Cheque Instalments [AU]'
+title: 'Create cheque instalments [AU]'
-description: 'Describes how to create cheque instalments for postdated cheques, define the number of instalments that a payment will be divided into, the percentage of interest and the period in which the cheques will be created in the Australian version.'
+description: 'Describes how to create cheque instalments for postdated cheques, define the number of instalments that a payment is divided into, the percent of interest, and the period in which the cheques are created in the Australian version.'
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na